Product Management vs. Product Marketing vs. Product Growth 101

 Both the PM and PMM need to discover and understand who their customers are (personas) and their needs/jobs.

-In theory, PMM defines the Go-to-market (GTM) strategy.
+In theory, PMM defines the Go-to-market (GTM).
 But:

 GTM must align with the Product Strategy defined by PM.
 This applies, in particular, to target customers, their jobs/needs, and Value Proposition.